 Mints around the world also produce gold bullion coins.
 Typically smaller than bars and ingots, they’re generally considered to be a more convenient option for many investors.
-Not only are they cheaper to buy, but they also make it easier to liquidate a small portion of your investment when you need cash.
+Not only are they cheaper to buy in Ireland, but they also make it easier to liquidate a small portion of your investment when you need cash.
 Coins contain between 1/10oz and 1oz of pure gold.

 These coins also have a nominal monetary value and can be accepted as legal tender in the country where they’re made – examples include the UK’s Gold Sovereign, the Australian Kangaroo, the American Gold Eagle and the Canadian Maple Leaf.

 There are several options to consider when choosing where to buy gold, so make sure to consider the following factors before deciding where to buy:

 Location.
 There are several gold dealers around Ireland, so the location of those dealers will influence your decision if you plan on buying gold in person.

 Online options.
 There are also many online dealers that allow you to conveniently buy gold bullion over the Internet.
 As well as specialist dealers, you can also buy gold through marketplaces such as eBay and even arrange purchases through precious metal forums.
 However, as is always the case when spending money online, you’ll need to make sure you know who you’re dealing with – do some research to find out whether the seller is reputable and trustworthy.

 How the gold was produced.
 You’ll also need to find out where the dealer gets their gold from.
 Is it refined and produced by an established and recognised manufacturer?